ArnavGoel03/cse15l-lab-report-5/index.md

 ./travel_guides/berlitz2/Canada-WhereToGo.txt

 ```

-This commands adds the speific line number on which the word is found on top of the text from the line.
-The same can be seen in this example as the line number 32 is printed in the output.
+This command looks for files that take up more than 200 kilobytes of disk space.
+The same command '-size' can be used with M to search for file sizes in terms of Megabytes instead of Kilobytes.
+Since the directory does not have a file that big, I did not try to use that in an example as it would have given a blank output.

 ##### Example 2 - Prompt with output

 ```
 Input -